-Qualifying small business taxpayer.
+Oualifying small business taxpayer.
 This is a taxpayer (a) whose average annual gross receipts for each tax year ending on or after December 31, 2000, are \$10 million or less, (b) whose business is not a tax shelter (as defined in section 448(d)(3)), and (c) whose principal business activity is not an ineligible activity as explained in Rev. Proc.
 2002-28.
 You can find Rev. Proc.
-2002-28 on page 815 of Internal Revenue Bulletin 2002-18 at www.irs.gov/pub/irs-irbs/irb02-18.pdf.
+2002-28 on page 815 of Internal Revenue Bulletin 2002-18 at IRS.gov/pub/irsirbs/irb02-18.pdf.

 To figure your average annual gross receipts for each tax year, add the gross receipts for that tax year and the 2 preceding tax years.
-Divide the total by three
+Divide the total by

 Changing accounting methods.
-File Form 3115 if you are a qualifying tax-payer or qualifying small business tax-payer and want to change to the cash method or to account for inventoriable items as non-incidental materials and supplies.
+File Form 3115 if you are a qualifying taxpayer or qualifying small business taxpayer and want to change to the cash method or to account for inventoriable items as non-incidental materials and supplies.